Danazol: Side effects

 Androgenic side effects are of concern, as some women taking danazol may experience unwanted hair growth (hirsutism), acne, irreversible deepening of the voice, or adverse blood lipid profiles.
 In addition, breast atrophy and decreased breast size may occur.
 The drug may also cause hot flashes, elevation of liver enzymes, and mood changes.

 The use of danazol for endometriosis has been linked to an increased risk of ovarian cancer.
 Patients with endometriosis have specific risk factors for ovarian cancer, so this may not apply for other uses.
 Danazol, like most other anabolic steroids, has been linked with an increased risk of liver tumors.
 These are generally benign.

 Pharmacology

 Pharmacodynamics

 Danazol possesses a complex pharmacology, with multiple mechanisms of action.
 These include direct binding to and activation of sex hormone receptors, direct inhibition of enzymes involved in steroidogenesis, and direct binding to and occupation of steroid hormone carrier proteins and consequent displacement of steroid hormones from these proteins.
 The drug is characterized as a weak androgen and anabolic, a weak progestogen, a weak antigonadotropin, a weak steroidogenesis inhibitor, and a functional antiestrogen.
+Danazol also inhibits CYP2J2.